-The Andrus Award for Leadership is presented annually to an outstanding public leader who has demonstrated the types of qualities – integrity, courage, bipartisanship and common sense – that defined the distinguished career of Cecil Andrus.
+The Andrus Award for Leadership is presented to an outstanding public leader who has demonstrated the types of qualities – integrity, courage, bipartisanship and common sense – that defined the distinguished career of Cecil Andrus.
 Past recipients include Senator Alan Simpson and Justice Sandra Day O’Connor.

-The Andrus Lecture is a forum for thoughtful and timely consideration of public affairs.
+The Andrus Lecture is an annual forum for thoughtful and timely consideration of public affairs.
 National Book Award winner and New York Times journalist, Tim Egan, presented the first address in 2012.
-Louis Fisher, renowned constitutional scholar, delivered the 2013 annual Andrus Lecture.
+Louis Fisher, a renowned constitutional scholar, delivered the 2013 annual Andrus Lecture.
 The most recent lecture, in 2016, featured National Park Service Director Jon Jarvis.